Holidays' Worst Food Bombs -- and How to Defuse Them

 Is that slice of pie worth it?
 Find out just what it takes to burn off your favorite holiday indulgences

 The Bomb Buster: Battling ropes.
-Lauderdale's instructions: "Get a 30-50 foot rope and anchor it to either a wall or heavy enough weight.
+Lauderdale's instructions: "Get a 30-50 foot rope and anchor it to either a wall or a heavy enough weight.
 Stand back leaving only a little slack in the rope.
 Create a strong base by squatting down.
-Have one end of the rope in each hand and move your hands up and down in an opposite fashion as if you are playing the drums.
-Repeat movement for 30 seconds of work and 10 seconds of rest, for 10 minutes total."
+Have one end of the rope in each hand, and move your hands up and down in an opposite fashion as if you are playing the drums.
+Repeat the movement for 30 seconds of work and 10 seconds of rest, for 10 minutes total."
 Complete two and a half sets total to burn off one serving of mashed potatoes and gravy.

 Why: According to Lauderdale, the dual wave action of the ropes "will have you feeling like you ran a 100-meter sprint after only 30 seconds of work."
 At high intensity, these ropes burn 300 to 500 calories per half hour.